opral/monorepo/rfcs/001-core-architecture.md

 #### Proposal C

-Design an custom AST that does not heavily lean into a certain syntax and its supported features.
+Design a custom AST that does not heavily lean into a certain syntax and its supported features.

 **Pros**